Garden Cloches: Giving Plants More time

 Some say that cloche actually means clock, from the Middle Dutch cloke, and indicates that the time was marked by the sound of a bell.
 Whichever side you take, the garden cloche is most agreeably recognized as a bell-shaped glass jar that gardeners put over immature plants in the spring and fall to protect them from the elements—an old and simple idea that is still relevant today.

 The cloche serves the same function as cold frames, movable row covers and greenhouses, but only in a smaller, single-serving size.
 The concept is simple.
 The soil and air remains warmer inside the jar than the ambient temperatures on the outside, prolonging more favorable conditions for growing younger plants.

-As the fall season is upon us, it is the perfect time to plan how we can best take advantage of the cloche in our own gardens, as well as plan for their continued use in the spring.
+Spring and fall are the perfect time to plan how we can best take advantage of the cloche in our own gardens.

 The traditional glass jar serves as a functional, yet whimsical, aesthetic covering, but may not be the most practical or economical material available to the 21st century gardener.
 Plastic cloches are readily available at many retail locations, but the environmentally minded, DIYer could just as easily convert everyday household items into coverings that are just as effective and available at no additional cost.

 Plastic water bottles come in every size and shape and with a sharp knife you can create a bottomless jar with little effort.
 Just remove the cap for good air circulation and don’t forget to anchor your cloche to the ground.
 Heavier glass is much more resistant to winds and weather than the lighter-weight plastic, reducing your homemade cloche to little more than urban tumbleweed and your hardy plants to compost.

 It is also good practice to pack soil, straw or some other mulching material at the base of your plastic jar as an additional barrier to the elements.
 When you are finished with your homemade cloche, you always have the option of saving them for reuse, or recycling.